-Despite speculation, cities will be the centers of wealth, prosperity, creativity, and innovation.
+Despite speculation, cities will be the centres of wealth, prosperity, creativity, and innovation.

 Employees are calling for healthier societies that support well-being

 In the post-COVID environment and a “continuous crisis” era, workers are increasingly seeking assistance and turning to their employers for support.
-Prioritizing the health and well-being of all employees is now crucial.
+Prioritising the health and well-being of all employees is now crucial.